Ceramic Dictionary

 Click on the title to see more images

-The last photo j) shows a bowl full of pips, you will see that some have a circle indented into the base.
-They are the ones industrial made.
+In photo i) there is a bowl full of spurs and some have a circle indented into the base.
+These are the ones which are industrially made.

 TO USE THE MOLD

-To remove them, hold s small bit of clay and touch them with it, it should stick enough so the pips can be pulled out or they can be left to dry and when the clay shrinks they can be lifted out.
+Fill up the spur indents with clay and level them out.
+To remove them hold a small bit of clay and touch them with it so it sticks and they can be pulled out.
+Or they can be left to dry and lifted out when the clay shrinks.
 Stand them on a bisque tile to dry, when dry use the tile as a tray and move them into the kiln to be fired.

-I the piece being fire has a footing that has been cleaned of glaze, put this part on top of the pips.
-If they a glued to the surface after being fired, hold the work with the left hand a sharply twist the pip with the right to separate them.
+If they are glued to the surface of the piece after being fired, hold the work with your left hand and twist the spur sharply with your right to separate them.
 It always leaves a small mark in the glaze.

-If the point of the pip is damaged or has glaze, file it down.
+If the point of the spur is damaged or has any glaze on it, file it down before using it again.

-Floors that are flat and clean of glaze can be put directly on to a shelf in the kiln but if they have to be signed leave enough glaze-base for signature and clean off each corner so the pips can support it.
+When the underneath part of the piece is flat and clean of glaze, it can be put directly onto a shelf in the kiln.
+If, however, there is an area that has glaze on it and has to be signed, leave enough glaze-base for the signature and clean off each corner so the spurs can support it.

-If using transfer’s do it in the same way but in the two firings, first the glaze and then a transfer of your sign or your signature.
+If using transfers do it the same way but in both firings, first the glaze and then a transfer of your sign or your signature.
+Read more about: Transfer

 ca: MOTLLE: 3 Làmines